 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Account under section 135(6) Amount spent in the Reporting rred to any fund specif as per section 135(6), Amount remaining to be spent in (in ₹) Financial Year (in ₹) Name of the Fund Amount (in Rs.)
+No. Preceding Financial Year Amount transferred to Unspent CSR Account under section 135(6) Amount spent in the Reporting Amount transfer Schedule VII Amount remaining to be spent in (in ₹) Financial Year (in ₹) Name of the Fund Amount (in Rs.)
 Date of transfer succeeding financial years (in ₹) 1 N.A.
 N.A.
-NIL Not Applicable Nil
+NIL Nil